-(a) in Ireland:
+a) in the case of Ireland:

-- (i) as respects income tax and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following the year in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following the year in which this Convention enters into force.
+- i) as respects income tax, income levy and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year in which this Convention enters into force; - ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year in which this Convention enters into force. - b) in the case of Morocco: - i) in respect of taxes withheld at source, for amounts paid or credited, on or after the first day of January of the calendar year in which this Convention enters into force; and - ii) in respect of other taxes, for any taxable year or period beginning on or after the first day of January of the calendar year in which this Convention enters into force.